hnvn/flutter_image_cropper/README.md

 [![pub package](https://img.shields.io/pub/v/image_cropper.svg)](https://pub.dartlang.org/packages/image_cropper)

 A Flutter plugin for Android, iOS and Web supports cropping images.
-This plugin is based on thres different native libraries so it comes with different UI between these platforms.
+This plugin is based on three different native libraries so it comes with different UI between these platforms.

 ## Introduction